Kerbas-ad-astra/CommNet-Relays/README.md

 	* Compatible through KSP 1.1.3.
 * 2016 07 23 (1.4): Mission Control
 	* Changes to support Contract Configurator's 1.15.3 update.
-		* Because this depends on variables introduced in CC 1.15.3, **this and later versions are no longer compatible with KSP 1.0.0-2.**
+		* Because this depends on variables introduced in CC 1.15.3, **this and later versions are no longer compatible with KSP 1.1.0-2.**
 	* Contracts are broken out into individual cfg files (I got tired of scrolling all over the place when editing...)
 	* The license is changed to the GPL v3 (or later).
+* 02016 11 XX (1.5): Constructing New Relays
+	* Renamed to "CommNet Relays" in user-facing fields.
+(Internal names/types are still called "AntennaRangeX" to avoid breaking saves.)
+	* Adjusted contracts to require relay antennas.
+	* Adjusted range requirements (also added patches for RSS and OPM).
+	* Removed SSR and Hangar patches -- Hangar parts aren't really appropriate for relay satellites, and SSR hasn't been updated to use the new antenna system.
+	* Added patch for relay antennas from Coatl Aerospace Probes Plus.

 ##Roadmap